Service

 5. Action plan: Safety → restoration → prevention.

-Important: The earlier the evidence preservation, the better.
-Repairs/dismantling/weather make a clean assessment much harder.
+Important: The earlier the evidence is preserved, the better.
+Repairs, dismantling and weathering make a sound assessment considerably more difficult.

 FAQ

-When insurance, warranty or a dispute is involved—i.e., when the damage must be documented in a technically traceable way.
+When insurance, warranty or a legal dispute is involved – i.e. when the damage needs to be technically documented in a traceable manner.

 How important is evidence preservation?

 Very important.
-Changes to the damage pattern reduce evidential quality.
-Early documentation pays off.
+Changes to the damage pattern reduce the evidential quality.
+Early documentation is always worthwhile.

-Photos/logs/documents (plans/string plan), component list, test reports and event info.
+Photos/logs/documentation (plan/string plan), component list, test protocols and event information.

-Briefly describe the damage (what, when, system) and I’ll give you a clear assessment and next steps.
+Briefly describe the damage (what, when, system) – I will provide you with a clear assessment and the next steps.

 Email: info@gutachterpv.org